labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/intro.md

 # Introduction

-**Objectives:**

-- Understand the purpose and usage of class variables in Python
-- Learn how to define and use class methods
+In this lab, you will learn about class variables and class methods in Python.
+You'll understand their purpose and usage, and learn how to define and use class methods effectively.
-- Implement alternative constructors using class methods
-- Explore the relationship between class variables and inheritance
-- Create flexible data reading utilities with class methods

-**Files Modified:** `stock.py`, `reader.py`
+Moreover, you'll implement alternative constructors using class methods, explore the relationship between class variables and inheritance, and create flexible data reading utilities.
+The files `stock.py` and `reader.py` will be modified during this lab.